Skip to contents

 stratum <- addRow(stratum, "Entire Forest")

-# Save edits as a SyncroSim Datasheet
+# Save edits as a SyncroSim datasheet

 saveDatasheet(myProject, stratum, "stsim_Stratum", force = TRUE)